 Fall is also the time to plant garlic bulbs.
 If you wait until spring, they turn into green onion-like things instead of garlic bulbs.

 Indoor bulbs are planted in containers (of course).

-These bulbs (paperwhites and amaryllis) are ones you can force (make bloom) indoors and do not require any pre-chilling.
+Paperwhites and amaryllis can be forced (induced to bloom) indoors and do not require any pre-chilling.
 If you’ve got a spot with bright sunlight for the growing process, you’re good to go.

 Want a table top display of gorgeous paperwhite blooms or a giant amaryllis for a special occasion?
 These forcing calendars help you get the timing just right.
 There is a free printable if you want to keep copies of the calendars for future reference.

 How to transplant spring flowering bulbs

 Great flowers in an ugly container?
 It’s fine to transplant them if you take care doing it.

 There you go!
 Lots of options, no matter where you want the flowers.